simionrobert/BitInsight/README.md

 # Torrent-Indexer
-BitTorrent Node.js project for searching torrents and the associated IPs.
+BitTorrent Nodejs indexer which leverages the DHT protocol for crawling infohashes, metadata and IPs

 This repo contains the following modules: